Distributed Sequential Receding Horizon Control of Multi-Agent Systems under Recurring Signal Temporal Logic: Preliminaries and Multi-Agent Setup

-\begin{remark} Under the formulation \eqref{eq:global_psi}, there is no restriction on the number of subtasks that are associated with a clique $\nu\in K_\psi$.
-For instance, if clique $\nu$ is associated with the conjunction (disjunction) of two STL tasks, we may write $\phi_\nu = \phi_\nu^1\land \phi_\nu^2$ ($\phi_\nu = \phi_\nu^1\lor \phi_\nu^2$).
+\begin{remark} Under the formulation \eqref{eq:global_psi}, there is no restriction on the number of subtasks that are associated with a clique $\nu\in \cK_\phi$.
 In fact, $\phi_\nu$ is allowed to be any STL formula consistent with the syntax in \eqref{eq:STL_syntax}. \end{remark}

-\begin{assumption} We assume that the formulas $\phi_\nu$, $\nu\in K_\psi$, have identical horizons which we denote as $N$. \end{assumption}
+\begin{assumption} We assume that the formulas $\phi_\nu$, $\nu\in \cK_\phi$, have identical horizons which we denote as $N$. \end{assumption}